 Circe Invidiosa

 Circe Invidiosa is Waterhouse’s second depiction, which is currently being displayed at the Art Gallery of South Australia.
 This time, Waterhouse’s literary source that he derived his inspiration from has shifted from Odyssey to Metamorphoses by the Roman poet, Ovid.
-In Book 14, Glaucus arrived at Circe’s island to seek help.
+In Book 14, Glaucus arrives at Circe’s island to seek help.
 He was once an ordinary fisherman but later became an immortal merman with oracular powers after eating a mysterious herb.
 He asked Circe to help him to win Scylla’s hearth, who was a beautiful nymph.
 Circe refused to help because she had feelings for Glaucus and was jealous.
 To make them pay for hurting her feelings, Circe transformed Scylla into a hideous monster.
-Waterhouse depicted Scylla under Circe’s feet, where she is going through a painful transformation.
+Waterhouse depicts Scylla under Circe’s feet, where she is going through a painful transformation.
 Again, the painter was able to convey the immense amount of jealousy and hatred of Circe by her expression and the look in her eyes.
 While doing that, Waterhouse brilliantly points out her craftiness in sorcery by depicting the moment when she pours her magical potion on Scylla.

 The Sorceress

 There are two versions of The Sorceress and, unfortunately, they are part of private collections and not accessible to the public.
 In his third and final depiction of Circe, Waterhouse portrayed her in her house on the island of Aiaia.
 This time, we do not see Circe committing an evil deed, but instead in one of her ordinary moments.
 It is a piece that glorifies the humane side of Circe, instead of her divine part.
 She certainly seems more thoughtful and calm rather than scarily powerful.
-By implementing her spell-book and potion bottle, Waterhouse points out her intellectuality and deific craftiness again.
+By implementing her spell book and potion bottle, Waterhouse points out her intellectuality and deific craftiness again.
 Contrary to this, we see a wine cup that has fallen over.
-This can be interpreted as her humanly feelings and ambitions.
+This can be interpreted as her human feelings and ambitions.
 Circe is simply not a character who would accidentally knock over any object.
 She has clearly knocked it over intentionally and Waterhouse is leaving the reason within the minds of art lovers.